gitlabhq/gitlabhq/doc/user/project/repository/repository_mirroring.md

 - The mirror is already being updated.
 - The [limit for pull mirroring interval seconds](../../../administration/instance_limits.md#pull-mirroring-interval) has not elapsed since its last update.

-For security reasons, in [GitLab 12.10 and later](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/27166), the URL to the original repository is only displayed to users with Maintainer or Owner permissions to the mirrored project.
+For security reasons, the URL to the original repository is only displayed to users with Maintainer or Owner permissions to the mirrored project.

 ## Use cases